chakra-xui/chakra-xui/packages/pin-input/README.md

 ## Usage

-Chakra UI exports two primary components, `PinInput` and `PinInputField` to compose a PinInput component.
-Chakra UI also provides hooks to can create a custom PinInput component.
+Chakra xui exports two primary components, `PinInput` and `PinInputField` to compose a PinInput component.
+Chakra xui also provides hooks to can create a custom PinInput component.

 ```jsx